The Invention of Hugo Cabret: Part 2

 The automaton signs its drawing “Georges Méliès”, who Isabelle reveals is Papa Georges.
 Believing Hugo has stolen the automaton, she runs home; Hugo follows, and inadvertently crushes his hand in the front door, and she brings him inside.
-Hugo notices a strangely locked drawer; Isabelle picks it open but drops the heavy box inside, breaking it and her leg.
+Hugo notices a strangely locked drawer; Isabelle picks it open but drops the heavy box inside, breaking it, and sprains her foot.
 Georges enters and is enraged, ripping up the drawings inside the box.
 After Mama Jeanne forces everyone to bed, Hugo takes the key to the toy booth back to the station.

 The next day, he and Isabelle collect the money from the booth and buy medicine for Georges.
 Hugo visits the film academy library where Etienne now works.
 Hugo finds a book titled The Invention of Dreams with a drawing of the automaton, which he learns is a scene from the first movie his father ever saw, A Trip to the Moon, directed by Georges Méliès.
 Hugo invites Etienne and the book's author, René Tabard, to Isabelle's house later, and explains Méliès’ career to Isabelle.

-At the house, Tabard and Etienne screen A Trip to the Moon, and George finally reveals his past: he was the prolific and innovative filmmaker Méliès, but after World War I, the deaths of Isabelle's parents, and the loss of most of his films in a fire, he sank into depression and burned the rest, to begin a new life at the toy booth.
+At the house, Tabard and Etienne screen A Trip to the Moon, and Georges finally reveals his past: he was the prolific and innovative filmmaker Méliès, but after World War I, the deaths of Isabelle's parents, and the loss of most of his films in a fire, he sank into depression and burned the rest, to begin a new life at the toy booth.
 He also created the automaton; excited to learn it has survived, he asks Hugo to bring it to him.
 Hugo returns to the station, stealing breakfast from Monsieur Frick and Miss Emily as usual; overhearing that his uncle was found dead, Hugo drops the milk bottle and is discovered.
 He escapes and fetches the automaton, but is pursued by the station inspector.
-Hugo, gasping for air as he very quickly tries to escape the guard's wrath.
+In the chase, Hugo is almost struck by a train but is pulled back by the inspector, and faints.

 Hugo awakens in a cell.
 He reveals everything to the inspector and is released to be adopted by Georges, Mama Jean, and Isabelle.
 He and Méliès repair the automaton together.